E.tv: History

-Midi TV was the consortium that won the broadcasting licence in 1998 to operate the channel.
-It is majority-owned by black empowerment group Hosken Consolidated Investments (via its subsidiary eMedia Holdings), with Remgro having a minority-stake.
+Midi TV was the consortium that won the broadcasting licence on 30 March 1998 to operate the channel.
+It is majority-owned by broad-based black economic empowerment (BBBEE) group Hosken Consolidated Investments (via its 80.3% shareholding in subsidiary eMedia Holdings), with Remgro having a minority-stake.
 Hosken Consolidated Investments' major shareholder is the Southern African Clothing and Textile Workers Union.
+TimeWarner held 20% of the shares.